+Natural lighting almost exclusively lights the largest and busiest hall in the Museum, Stanley Field Hall.
 When the Museum was built in 1921, there were six light wells that provided solar lighting throughout the building.
-Over the years, these light wells were covered over to provide more storage for the Museum’s vast collections (the Museum has approximately 30,000,000 specimens!).
-However, natural lighting still almost exclusively lights the largest and busiest hall in the Museum, Stanley Field Hall.
+Over the years, these light wells were covered over to provide more storage for the Museum’s vast collections (the Museum has approximately 30,000,000 specimens!), which in turn freed up space for exhibition galleries.
+The Museum works diligently to provide artifical lighting as efficiently as possible while also serving its educational mission for guests, staff and visiting researchers.

 • Replaced inefficient incandescent light bulbs with LED lights.
 Of the 20,000 light fixtures in the museum, 6,700 have already been converted.
 LEDs are 5 times more energy efficient than incandescent bulbs and last for several years.